Mozambique’s legal system is based on civil law.

 The CPI also includes rules governing registration procedures, protection rights and infractions applicable to utility models, appellations of origin and geographical indications, commercial names, establishment names and insignia names, logotypes and rewards.

-The Constitution of the Republic of Mozambique grants people the right to privacy and data protection, deeming these rights as fundamental rights.
+The Constitution of the Republic of Mozambique grants people the right to privacy and data protection, deeming these rights to be fundamental rights.

-Despite the reference in the Constitution to “computerised means”, it is accepted that the need to protect political, philosophical or ideological, religious faith, party affiliation and private life-related data encompasses the handling of this data through other means.
+Despite the reference in the Constitution to “computerised means”, it is accepted that the need to protect data related to political, philosophical or ideological beliefs, religious faith, party affiliation and private lives encompasses the handling of this data through other means.